-Compare Life Insurance Quotes
+Find Cheap Life Insurance Quotes in Your Area

-While life insurance is rarely required, it often becomes a consideration when you begin a family or have loved ones that depend on you financially.
-In these cases, how much life insurance you need is directly tied to your reason for purchasing a policy.
-If you have a mortgage and are the primary earner for your family, you would need a much larger life insurance policy than if you just wanted to cover your end-of-life costs.
+Life insurance is rarely required, but it often becomes a consideration when you begin a family or have loved ones that financially depend on you.
+How much life insurance you need is directly tied to your reason for purchasing a policy.
+For example, if you are the primary earner for your family, you would need a much larger life insurance policy than if you just wanted to cover your end-of-life costs.

 A better rule of thumb is to add together your current and future financial obligations, then subtract all assets that would be liquidated if you pass away.